rsyslog/rsyslog/source/configuration/modules/pmrfc3164.rst

    This setting tells the parser that hostnames that are enclosed by brackets should omit the brackets.

+.. function:: permit.slashesInHostname <boolean>

+   **Default**: off

+   Available since: 8.20.0

+   This setting tells the parser that hostnames may contain slashes.
+This is useful when messages e.g. from a syslog-ng releay chain are received.
+   Syslog-ng puts the various relay hosts via slashes into the hostname field.

 .. function:: detect.YearAfterTimestamp <boolean>

    **Default**: off